Sexual Harassment Policy (includes Sexual Violence/Assault)

 - The right to receive written notice of the outcome of an appeal, including any changes that were made to the previous determination

-The University will endeavor to conclude the investigation, determination, and appeal process within 60 calendar days of receiving a complaint.
-The entire process will exceed 60 calendar days only if a reasonable justification can be made for the delay.
+The University will endeavor to conclude the investigation, determination, and appeal process within a timely manner.

 The acknowledgment of use of alcohol or drugs in violation of the Student Code of Conduct by a person making a complaint of sexual harassment shall not be a basis for a separate charge of misconduct against the student.